hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ## 2.12 <a id="large_objects"></a>Large Object Creation

 Objects that are larger than 5GB must be segmented prior to upload.
-You then upload the segments as individual objects and create a manifest object telling HP Cloud Object Storage how to find the segments of the large object.
+You upload the segments as individual objects and create a manifest object telling HP Cloud Object Storage how to find the segments of the large object.
 The segments remain individually addressable, but retrieving the manifest object streams all the segments concatenated.